Encyclopedia … combined with a great Buyer's Guide!

 • Spatial hole burning can reduce the laser efficiency, when the excitation in the nodes can not be utilized.
 This effect may be avoided, however, if energy migration via inter-ion energy transfer occurs.

-Note that ring resonators often allow counterpropagating waves in the laser medium to be avoided and thus spatial hole burning to be eliminated.
-Even in standing-wave (linear) resonators, spatial hole burning can be suppressed by the use of special polarization states (→ twisted-mode technique).
-Also note that the hole burning effect is suppressed for lasing with a sufficiently large bandwidth.
-This is often the case in, e.g., mode-locked lasers; here it is obvious already in the time domain that a circulating pulse cannot overlap (interfere) with itself in the gain medium, unless the time for traveling from the gain medium to an end mirror and back again is comparable to or shorter than the pulse duration.
+The hole burning effect is effectively suppressed for lasing with a sufficiently large bandwidth, where interference patterns are largely washed out.
+This is also often the case in mode-locked lasers; here it is obvious already in the time domain that a circulating pulse cannot overlap (interfere) with itself in the gain medium, unless the time for traveling from the gain medium to an end mirror and back again is comparable to or shorter than the pulse duration.

 Bibliography